 June 29th, 2020

-QR codes are far from dead, here's why brands are using them in 2020
+QR codes are far from dead, here's why brands are using them

 After somewhat of a hiatus, the ‘Quick Response’ code is making a comeback.